The 2-Stage Registration Process

 This activity is optional and is not required to achieve certification, however, it provides several benefits including identification of system gaps, familiarity with the auditor and auditing process.

-The ‘Stage 1’ is an on-site review.
-It is more than a desk audit and not a ‘pre-assessment’, either.
+‘Stage 1’ is an on-site review.
+It is more than a desk audit, yet it is not a ‘pre-assessment’.

-- To review the system and its documentation (normally for compliance with the ruling std),
+- To review the system and its documentation (normally for compliance with the ruling standard)

 - Ensure the scope is applicable and accurate

-- Determine the state of readiness of the organization for the registration audit (the so-called ‘stage 2’) and
+- Determine the state of readiness of the organization for the registration audit (the so-called ‘Stage 2’)

 - Confirm/plan the Stage 2 audit arrangements (schedule, personnel, timing, etc.)

-- Including ensuring the existence of any other sites which may have been omitted.
+- Ensuring the existence of any other sites which may have been omitted

 There is no real ‘auditing’ done, but confirmation of what was in the original application with the registrar as accurate.

-The pre-assessment is a flexible approach to having the system ‘tested’ to see if it has any obvious weaknesses which may only be apparent to the CB auditor (some folks don’t get outside help) or to get ‘calibrated’ with the approach of the CB auditor etc.
+The pre-assessment is a flexible approach to having the system ‘tested’ to see if it has any obvious weaknesses which may only be apparent to the Certification Body (“CB”) auditor (some folks don’t get outside help) or to get ‘calibrated’ with the approach of the CB auditor etc.

 In a case of your interest for certification of your management system, the procedure is very simple: